NitroNik7/myBluejayAssignment/README.md

 java -jar BluejayDelivery.jar
 ```

-I have added comments wherever necessary.
+I have saved the `Console output` in the output.txt file.
+Also, I have added `comments` wherever necessary.
 I request you to please consider my project.

 ### Submitted By
 Nikhil harpale <br>